brand

 Where the Gap Appears (And Costs You)

-Social media headers: Facebook, LinkedIn, and Instagram all have different aspect ratios and safe zones.
-A header that looks perfect on desktop gets cropped on mobile.
-Logos placed at the edges get hidden by profile photo overlays.
-These are predictable problems with known solutions.
-But only if someone actually checks.
+Section: Where the Gap Appears (And Costs You) Paragraph: Facebook, LinkedIn, and Instagram have different aspect ratios.
+They also have different safe zones.
+A header looks great on desktop.
+It gets cropped on mobile.
+Logos at the edges get hidden.
+Profile photo overlays cover them.
+These are common problems.
+Solutions exist for them.
+But only if you check.

-Email signatures: Custom fonts render as Arial or Times New Roman in most email clients.
-Brand colors shift across different email client color profiles.
-A signature can look premium in a design file.
-Then it arrives in an inbox and looks like a corporate template from 2008.
+Email signatures often have problems.
+Custom fonts may not work.
+They turn into Arial or Times New Roman in most email clients.
+Brand colors can change too.
+Different email clients show them differently.
+A signature might look great in the design file.
+But it arrives in an inbox looking old.
+It ends up like a corporate template from 2008.

 The Implementation Standard Most Agencies Skip